PipeWire/wireplumber/docs/rst/daemon/configuration/features.rst

 reference for the most common ones that actually make sense to be toggled in a configuration file in order to customize WirePlumber's behavior.

+For more information on what features are and how they work, refer to the previous section: :ref:`config_components_and_profiles`.

 Hardware monitors
 -----------------